PedroMussato/LINUX/README.md

 Linux Commands

 # BACKUPS
- - some scripts that can be usefull when backuping files and databases
+ - some scripts that can be usefull when backuping files, VMs and databases on linux systems

 # NAGIOS
  - some scripts to install and configure nagios server and client